lzhfromustc/cse230/README.md

 There are some constants used, including the size of the board and how many pieces needed to win.
 We may allow the user to input them if we have time.

-4. TODO:

-We need to learn how the event is handled, how the cursor is implemented, and many other stuff.

-We also need to learn how to build a program with cabal.

-As the change of plan, the following will be implemented if we have time.
-(1) allow the user to decide the size of board and winning condition; (2) allow the rotation of 1/4 of the board;
-(3) a very simple AI opponent who can block your pieces if you have 3 pieces in line.

 *Group members*: Nitya Davarapalli (ndavarapalli@ucsd.edu), Ziheng Liu (zil060@ucsd.edu)